For a better experience, keep your browser up to date. Check here for latest versions.

 When settlers first came to Turtle Island, they could only bring as many people and supplies as their boats could carry.
 Not all survived the journey and those who did found themselves in an unfamiliar and unforgiving environment.
 The Indigenous Peoples they first encountered could have forced the settlers back into the sea or waited for them to starve and give up.
 Yet this didn’t happen.
 Why is that?

 Kaswentha is symbolized by a wampum belt, crafted from the white shells of the channelled whelk snail and the purple shells of the qualog clam, which were both prized trade items.
-Across the belt flow 9 rows of white shells that represent the river of time.
+Across the belt flow 9 rows of white shells that represent the river of life.
 There are 4 rows of purple shells forming two separate horizontal lines in the center of the belt.
 One purple row denotes the Haudenosaunee canoe, the other is the European tall ship.
 The three white shells separating them shows an interdependent relationship based on peace, respect, and friendship - all values embodied by the Haudenosaunee Great Law of Peace which were instrumental in the success of the Confederacy.
 The strings flowing on each side of the belt show we can add more beads and, therefore, the relationship is eternal.

 It’s possible that from the Haudenosaunee perspective that the Creator allowed the Europeans the privilege to live on Turtle Island just as they were.
 Haudenosaunee worldview sees the environment as a gift given by Creator, nourished by Mother Earth, and the home of countless non-human relations.